Southern Laos Mekong River Cruise

 Before you return to the boat you can stop in funky Champasak town for a photo or two.
 Once you are back on board there is time to relax and enjoy a cocktail and a spectacular sunset before dinner in the main salon below.

 Sail along the lazy river most of the following day.
 The upper deck has plenty of comfy places for you to watch the scenery slip by.
-The first stop of the day is Huei Thamo, a landlocked village along the river.
-Here you can see what remains of Om Muang, a 9th century Khmer temple.
+Visit a landlocked village along the river where you can see what remains of Om Muang. a 9th century Khmer temple.
 Far more interesting, however, is the chance to wander through the village.
 No cars here!
 Life is simple except for the occasional satellite dish, giving you the perfect snapshot of rural Laos.
-Later in the evening, you dock at another small village for the night.
-You will have plenty of time to explore before dinner.

-Pass through sleepy villages before you stop at Pakbeng, the largest town in the area, to visit the bustling outdoor market before you continue to Pakse mid-afternoon.
+Pass through sleepy villages before you stop to visit the bustling outdoor market before you continue to Pakse mid-afternoon.
 You have the option of spending an extra night in Bolaven so that you do not have to rush through one of the most beautiful places in Asia.

 About The Vat Phou Vessel